rse/mostlikely/README.md

 Internally, MostLikely is based on a [Bloom Filter](https://en.wikipedia.org/wiki/Bloom_filter), which in turn is based on multiple non-cryptographically hash functions and a bit-field.
+The essential point of Bloom Filters and hence MostLikely is that it is a very space-efficient data-structure for representing a set.

 The distinct features of MostLikely (compared to standard Bloom Filter implementations) are: